 - 2. Secure the ethernet cable(s) from pull-out forces, for example with a cable strap. - 3.
 Dismantle the ethernet cable.

-- 4. Put a piece of tape on the cable to increase the cable diameter and to tighten/seal the hole. - 5.
+- 4. Put a piece of tape on the cable to increase the cable diameter and to tighten/seal the hole in the installation bracket. - 5.
 Install the ethernet cable to a RJ45 plug.